yu-changqian/TorchSeg/README.md

 This project is under active development.
 So things that are currently working might break in a future release.
 However, feel free to open issue if you get stuck anywhere.

 ## Citation
+The following are BibTeX references.
+The BibTeX entry requires the url LaTeX package.

 Please consider citing this project in your publications if it helps your research.
-The following is a BibTeX reference.
-The BibTeX entry requires the url LaTeX package.
 ```
 @misc{torchseg2019,
   author =       {Yu, Changqian},